PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

 * Full internet access (because the build process downloads packages from the internet).

-* An SSH agent (for cloning repositories non-interactively during the build process).
-See the GitHub documentation for [information about adding an SSH key to the agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent).
+* Make sure you can connect to GitHub with SSH, so you can clone private repositories non-interactively during the build process.
+See [the GitHub documentation about connecting with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) for more information.

 * A few software packages that support building and developing on MBL: